Does it feel harder and harder these days to get by on your current income? Could you use more disposable income?

 Consolidating your existing credit card debt could be the key to having more money in your pocket.
 Sound hard to believe?
 If so, you could be in for a big (and sweet) surprise.

-Credit card debt consolidation is a great strategy that could help you save more by paying less interest every month.
+Credit card debt consolidation is a great strategy that could help you achieve budget control, saving more by paying less interest every month.

 There are 3 easy steps to see if credit card debt consolidation is right for you.

 Step 1: Get a good grip on the dollar impact of credit card debt.